Diving in Sudan

 The best dive sites in the Sudanese section of the Red Sea are spread out over quite a large area.
 Realistically a Sudan liveaboard is the only way to fully appreciate the wonder of this destination.

-Trips either depart from Port Sudan or from Port Ghaleb in Egypt.
+Tours either depart from Port Sudan or from Port Ghaleb in Egypt.
 Normally those from Port Sudan are shorter itineraries of 7 to 10 nights while those that leave from Egypt may be 13 nights.
-These trips also visit some of the dive sites on the Egyptian side of the marine border.
+These cruises also visit some of the dive sites on the Egyptian side of the marine border.

 Liveaboard diving safaris run all year round in Sudan, however, the conditions do differ from time to time throughout the year.
 Hammerhead season is said to be January to April, whereas manta lovers might plan for August to October.
 Most other sharks have no defined season and might be spotted at any time during the year.